Most people hear "Computational Thinking" and assume it means learning to code. It does not.

 This mandate asks schools to build AI literacy and computational thinking through hands-on, activity-based learning — exactly what we do.

+Our Computational Thinking Workbooks and AI Literacy Kit is built for exactly this age group.
 If you are figuring out how to implement CT & AI in your school without overwhelming your teachers or budget, we can help you plan it.

 This connects to the broader NEP 2020 push for experiential, interdisciplinary learning that CBSE is now operationalising through these circulars.
 If you want help choosing the right kits for your school's needs, this guide is a good starting point.